Patrice Evra: Learning How To Cry Saved My Life!

 TL;DR

-• Toxic masculinity prevented him from processing emotions for years, but emotional expression became essential to his mental health recovery
+• Toxic masculinity prevented him from expressing emotions for much of his life until he realized emotional suppression was damaging his mental health

 Episode Recap